 Once you learn how to sear salmon, try some of these other easy fish and seafood recipes:

 - Heavy Bottomed Nonstick Skillet – This has the perfect weight to heat evenly and brown the salmon nicely, while the coating prevents sticking and is durable enough to last.

-Pan Seared Salmon Recipe
+Pan Seared Salmon (15 Minutes!)

 Like this video?
-Subscribe to my YouTube cooking channel for healthy recipes weekly!
-(Click the bell icon to be notified when I post a new video.)
+Subscribe to my YouTube cooking channel for healthy recipes!

 Tap underlined ingredients to see where to get them.
-Please turn Safari reader mode OFF to view ingredients.

 Pan seared salmon:

 Herb lemon butter: